 The Flood Hazard Areas Overlay District shall be considered an overlay district throughout the Town.
-It shall include all special flood hazard areas within the Town, as shown and set forth in the Plymouth County Flood Insurance Rate Map (FIRM), panels 25023C0207J, 0209J, 0216J, 0217J, 0219J, 0236J, all dated July 17, 2012, and panels 25023C0226K, 0228K, 0229K, 0233K, 0234K, 0237K, 0238K, 0239K, 0241K, 0242K, 0243K, 0244K, 0263K, 0356K AND 0357K all dated November 4, 2016, issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program (NFIP) designated as Zones A, AE, AO and VE, which indicate the 100-year regulatory floodplain.
-The exact boundaries of the District may be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Flood Insurance Study (FIS) report dated November 4, 2016.
-The FIRM and FIS report are incorporated herein by reference and are on file with the Town Clerk, and available for viewing in the Planning Department.
+It shall include all special flood hazard areas within the Town, as shown and set forth in the Plymouth County Flood Insurance Rate Map (FIRM) dated July 6, 2021 and revised to reflect the Letter of Map Revision (LOMR) Effective January 10, 2020, issued by the Federal Emergency Management Agency (FEMA) for the administration of the National Flood Insurance Program (NFIP) designated as Zones A, AE, AO and VE, which indicate the 100-year (or 1%-chance) regulatory floodplain.
+The exact boundaries of the District shall be defined by the 100-year base flood elevations shown on the FIRM and further defined by the Flood Insurance Study (FIS) report dated July 6, 2021 and revised to reflect the Letter of Map Revision (LOMR) Effective January 10, 2020.
+The effective FIRM and FIS reports are incorporated herein by reference and are on file with the Town Clerk, and available for viewing in the Planning Department.